 Action/ Plan No. Element Identified need/Demand Opportunities/Constraints Recommended Solution Gundary Oval District Sports Park M9 Gundary Oval District Sports Park " Gundary is a key community sport and recreation ROSS 2018 Action C7 recommends upgrading Gundary to a regional Prepare a Plan of Management and reclassify Gundary Oval as a Regional Sports Park. open space for both the local area and Eurobodalla Shire. " An updated Plan of Management is standard.
 Formalise licensing arrangements and increase activation of the Gundary Community Room in the Plan of Management. required.
 Ensure future development of Gundary reflects an enhanced status as a regional level facility.
-Sporting fields M3 Field 1 " Football NSW guidelines note the provision of perimeter fencing The drainage line and surrounds are subject to flooding.
-Construct a low black-plastic coated chain mesh fence around the perimeter of Field 1 with appropriate gateways on each side. as one of the key elements required for regional level fields. " Balls from Field 1 roll into the drainage The fence should be set back from the field to allow suitable ball run-offs and designed to minimise capture of debris or impact on flow during flood events. line. " Field 1 suffers excessive wear from overuse.
-Recommended that Field 1 be limited to competition games only and not used for training.
-H9 Field 2 Field 3 The playing surface of Fields 2 and 3 needs to be Availability of additional quality fields will allow more effective Perform full surface refurbishment on Fields 2 and 3, including raising the field level to improve drainage. improved."
-Field 1 suffers excessive wear from overuse. management and distribution of use.
-Add side goals on Field 2 and Field 3 to help distribute surface wear and tear.
-H12 Field 4 The AFL field is smaller than standard field dimensions.
+Sporting field M3 Field 1 Football NSW guidelines note the provision of perimeter fencing The drainage line and surrounds are subject to flooding.
+Construct a low black-plastic coated chain mesh fence around the perimeter of Field 1 with appropriate gateways on each side. as one of the key elements required for regional level fields. " Balls from Field 1 The fence should be set back from the field to allow suitable ball run-offs and designed to minimise capture of debris or impact on flow during flood events. roll into the drainage line. " Field 1 suffers excessive wear from overuse.
+Recommended that Field 1 be limited to competition games only and not used for training. Н9 Field 2 " The playing surface Availability of additional Perform full surface refurbishment H10 Field 3 of Fields 2 and quality fields will allow more effective on Fields 2 and 3, including raising the field level to improve drainage. improved. " Field 1 suffers management and distribution of use.
+Identify and install a ball-stop net system that is easy to set up and excessive wear from overuse. " Balls roll into drainage lines. into Regular flooding across remove and can be used Gundary limits feasible Fields 2, 3, 6 and 8. remove and can be used alongside H12 Field 4 The AFL field is smaller than standard field dimensions.
 Parts of Field 4 have drainage issues and are subject to flooding.
-Realign the orientation of the AFL field anticlockwise to increase field dimensions and reduce ball runoff into the drainage lines.
+Realign the orientation of the AFL field anti-clockwise to increase field dimensions and reduce ball runoff into the drainage lines.